MicrosoftDocs/visualstudio-docs/docs/workflow-designer/sendandreceivereply-template-designer.md

 3. Creates a <xref:System.ServiceModel.Activities.CorrelationHandle> as a variable in the parent activity.

 ### Using the SendAndReceiveReply Template Designer

- The **SendAndReceiveReply** activity designer can be found in the **Messaging** category of the **Toolbox**, which is accessed by clicking the **Toolbox** tab on Workflow Designer (Alternatively, select **Toolbar** from the **View** menu, or CTRL+ALT+X.)
+Access the **SendAndReceiveReply** activity designer in the **Messaging** category of the **Toolbox**.
 The **SendAndReceiveReply** activity designer can be dragged from the **Toolbox** and dropped on to the Workflow Designer surface wherever activities are usually placed.
 This creates a <xref:System.ServiceModel.Activities.Send> activity that can be configured with the **Send** activity designer and a correlated <xref:System.ServiceModel.Activities.ReceiveReply> that can be configured with the **ReceiveReplyForSend** designer.

 For more information about using the **Send** designer to configure the <xref:System.ServiceModel.Activities.Send> activity, see the [Send](../workflow-designer/send-activity-designer.md) topic.

 For more information about using the **ReceiveReplyForSend** designer to configure the <xref:System.ServiceModel.Activities.ReceiveReply> activity, see the following section.

 ### Properties of ReceiveReply

 The following table shows the <xref:System.ServiceModel.Activities.ReceiveReply> properties and describes how they are used in the designer.
 These properties can be edited in properties grid and some can be edited on Workflow Designerdesigner surface.

 |Property Name|Required|Usage|
 |-------------------|--------------|-----------|